thiagoalves-dev/thiagoalves.dev/content/posts/en-us/5-thoughts-on-comments-in-code.md

 }
 ```

-It may seem silly, but imagine you correcting an error that happens in production, the broken logic consumes the
+It may seem silly, but imagine you correcting an error that is happening in production, the logic where the problem is
-method above, and it wasn't even you who implemented it.
-Basically, this can determine whether the problem will affect a
+consumes the method above, and it wasn't even you who implemented it.
+Basically, this can determine whether the problem
-few users or a few hundred because of the time lost during the fix.
+will affect a few users or a few hundred because of the time lost during the fix.

 ### Outdated comments

-For me, this topic alone is enough to argue that comments should not be used.
+For me, this topic itself is enough to argue that comments should not be made in the code.

 In my experience, I was never helped by a comment and, the main reason, was that it was no longer consistent with the
 implemented logic, because it had changed at some point.

-It's always the same story: the guy writes that method with dozens of lines and dozens of other lines to explain what it
+It's always the same story: some guy writes that method with dozens of lines code and other dozens of lines of comments
-all does, a correction is necessary, it is made, but the comment is not updated.
+to explain what it all does, a fix is necessary, it is made, but the comment is not updated.
 The rest is history (lol).

 ### The best medicine is prevention

-It sounds like [Drauzio Varella](https://pt.wikipedia.org/wiki/Drauzio_Varella) saying, "but it's true".

-Some factors that contribute to the creation of comments: very large methods, classes with excessive logic, class
+Some points that contribute to the creation of comments: large methods, classes with excessive logic, naming of classes,
-naming, variables and methods incompatible with their practical function.
-Taking extra care with these issues helps a
+variables and methods incompatible with their practical function.
+Taking extra care with these issues helps a lot.
-lot.
 Example below.

 ```php
 // BEFORE